Canadian Premier League playoffs: 2020

 The 2020 season saw the end of the split season format, with the 2020 finals scheduled to be contested between the top-seeded regular season team and the winner of a playoff between the second and third-placed teams.
 However, as a result of the COVID-19 pandemic, the season format was scrapped and replaced with a single-site tournament with a two-stage regular season.
 The 2020 final was contested in a single match between the two top-seeded teams from the four-team second stage.

-2021–2022
+2021–2022; 2026–present

 The 2021 season brought in a new four-team single leg knockout playoff with the two first round winners advancing to the final.
-The higher-seeded finalist hosts the single leg game.
+The higher-seeded finalist hosts the single leg final.
 If a match is tied at the end of normal playing time, extra time is played (two periods of 15 minutes each) and, if necessary, followed by a penalty shoot-out to determine the winners.

 Prior to the start of the 2022 season, the league announced that playoff semi-finals would switch to a two-legged format but that the final would continue to be played as a single match hosted by the higher-seeded team.

+After a three year hiatus, the CPL returned to the format for the 2026 season.